nwg/racket-wiki/Intro-Projects.md

 * Fix Swindle to have `call-next-method` available without `#lang swindle`
 * Find uses of log-xxx (using the global logger), and use 5.3.2's new `define-logger` form to change them to use their own logger.
 That way, users can filter the log messages.
 Examples might include "optimizer" and "file dependency" categories of messages.

-# Documentation Improvements

-Similar to code improvements (docs are code).

-* Revise the FFI docs: better docs, lots of examples, guide-like text
-* Add a detailed example to the profiler manual.
-* Documentation clarifications and/or small examples
-* Write tutorials for building small applications and using major features, e.g., the class system or macros.
-* Convert Eli's Swindle documentation to Scribble.

 # Integration